aayko/.dotfiles/README.md

 # Warning
-Make sure to copy the xkb folder or to remove the pwerty layout from input:kb_layout in hyprland config otherwise hyprland will crash
+Make sure to remove the pwerty layout from input:kb_layout in hyprland config otherwise hyprland will crash

 # Install packages
 ```